matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 ### Setting up the map
-When this plugin is ingested by Vue, `Vue.use(Vueaflet)`, all vueaflet components are globally registered.
+When this plugin is ingested by Vue, `Vue.use(MappKitLeaflet)`, all MappKitLeaflet components are globally registered.
 Add a nested `<l-map/>` which takes a string prop called `mapId`.
 This string value becomes the `div#id` the Leaflet map will mount into:
 ```
 <template>
   <div class="map-container">